The Partial Home Sale Tax Exclusion and IRS-Approved Unforeseen Circumstances

 • you or your spouse have twins or another multiple birth.

-However, all is not necessarily lost if the reason for your move does not fall within one of the safe harbors.
-Taxpayers have been able to convince the IRS that their moves were caused by many different types of unforeseen circumstances and they were therefore entitled to a partial tax exclusion.
+However, all isn't necessarily lost if the reason for your move doesn't fall within one of the safe harbors.
+Taxpayers have been able to convince the IRS that their moves were caused by many different types of unforeseen circumstances, and they were therefore entitled to a partial tax exclusion.
 These include:

-Unexpected Pregnancy and Breakup.
-An engaged couple bought a house together, but broke up after seven months after the woman unexpectently became pregnant.
+• Unexpected pregnancy and breakup.
+An engaged couple bought a house together, but broke up after seven months when the woman unexpectedly became pregnant.
 They had to move because the house wasn't big enough for two adults to live in separately with a child, and neither could afford it alone.
 (Letter Ruling 200652041.)

-Move From Seniors-Only Community.
+• Move from seniors-only community.
 An older couple purchased a home in a senior-only retirement community.
-Soon thereafter, their adult daughter wanted to move in with them because she lost her job and was getting divorced.
+Soon thereafter, their adult daughter wanted to move in with them because she had lost her job and was getting divorced.
 However, the daughter and her child could not live in the retirement community because of their age.
-Thus, the couple sold their home and purchased a new home in which their daughter and grandchild could live with them.
+So, the couple sold their home and purchased a new home in which their daughter and grandchild could live with them.
 (Letter Ruling 20601023.)

-However, there are certain types of life events that the IRS does not regard as unforeseen circumstances.
+However, there are certain types of life events that the IRS doesn't regard as unforeseen circumstances.
 If you sell your home because of one of these, you won't qualify for a partial home sale exclusion.
 These include:

-• bankruptcy of an employer when the taxpayer doesn't lose his or her job
+• bankruptcy of an employer when the taxpayer doesn't lose their job

 • marriage